 - Application fee

 - Escrow fee

 - Title insurance and search

 Alternatives to a bridge loan

 - Home equity loan: If you know exactly how much you need to borrow to put a down payment on your new home, a home equity loan might be a solution.
 You’ll receive a lump-sum payment against the equity in your current home.
 These loans are longer-term, usually allowing repayment up to 20 years, and usually have more favorable interest rates compared to a bridge loan.

 - HELOC: A home equity line of credit (HELOC) is similar to a home equity loan in that it draws against the equity of your current home, but it functions like a credit card.
 The interest rate is only charged if you access the money, and might be lower than that of a bridge loan.
 However, this might not be an option with your lender if your current home is up for sale.

-- 80-10-10 loan: With an 80/10/10 loan (also known as a piggyback loan), you put down 10 percent and finance two mortgages — the first mortgage for 80 percent of the purchase price and the remaining 10 percent is a second loan.
+- 80/10/10 loan: With an 80/10/10 loan (also known as a piggyback loan), you put down 10 percent and finance two mortgages — the first mortgage for 80 percent of the purchase price and the remaining 10 percent is a second loan.
 You can use this bridge loan financing alternative and then pay off the second mortgage when your current home sells.

 - Business line of credit: A business line of credit works like a HELOC and only accrues interest on money drawn against it.
 Loan terms vary by lender, but usually allow up to 10 years to pay.
 These loans are more difficult to get and may have a higher interest rate than a bridge loan.

 - Personal loan: If you have good credit and a lower DTI ratio, you could get a personal loan with a better interest rate than a bridge loan mortgage.
-Terms and conditions, such as collateral in the form of personal assets, vary by lender.
+The terms and conditions, such as collateral in the form of personal assets, vary by lender.